Sudan facing biggest humanitarian crisis recorded — report – DW – 12/11/2024

 For the second consecutive year, Sudan topped a watchlist of global humanitarian crises prepared by the International Rescue Committee aid agency.

-The civil war in the country that erupted between the army and the paramilitary Rapid Support Forces in April 2023 has wiped out at least 61,000 people, according to a conservative estimate.
+The civil war in the country that erupted between the army and the paramilitary Rapid Support Forces in April 2023 has wiped out at least 61,000 people, which is considered a conservative estimate.

 Syria also re-enters top 5 countries of concern